 The rules and regulations applicable to public companies have substantially increased our legal and financial compliance costs and have made some activities more time-consuming and costly.
 If these requirements divert the attention of our management and personnel from other business concerns, they could have a material adverse effect on our business, financial condition, results of operations, stock price and prospects.
-The increased costs will decrease our net income or increase our net loss, and may require us to reduce costs in other areas of our business.
+The increased costs will decrease our net income or increase our net loss and may require us to reduce costs in other areas of our business.
 For example, these rules and regulations have made it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain the same or similar coverage.
-We cannot predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.